• Skip to primary navigation

 While they may look similar and both have a distinct taste, coconut sugar and brown sugar have some significant differences worth noting.

-Coconut sugar is derived from the sap of the coconut palm tree instead of sugarcane plants like brown sugar.
+Coconut sugar is derived from the sap of the coconut palm tree instead of sugarcane plants like brown sugar - related coconut products vary; see cream of coconut vs coconut cream comparison for recipes.

 It is boiled down into granules while still containing moisture.